Get in touch

 Requests were shown across multiple views.

-Employees assumed someone else would respond.
-Often, nobody did.
+Employees assumed someone else would respond and often, nobody did.

-I hypothesized that the lack of visibility into what their coworkers were handling in the interface was the cause of this hesitation, but I needed to validate that before committing to a direction.
+I hypothesized that the lack of visibility into what their coworkers were handling was the cause of this hesitation, but I needed to validate that before committing to a direction.

 I created two versions to test.
-Each prioritizes different information during the request flow.
+Each prioritized different information during the request flow.
+This allowed me to see if my hypothesis was correct and choose the right direction going forward.

 Option 1: Adding in progress cards